kristopolous/EvDa/README.md

       events: ...
 The events (on, after, before, test ...)
       locks: ...
 Used to prevent recursion, it can also (if buggy) prevent firing
       testLocks: ...
 Used to prevent test recursion
-      last: ...
+      lastReturn: ...
 The last function return value for each key (useful for debugging closures)
       log: ...
 A log (see below) of the previous values
       globs: ...
 Regex style event listening
       trace: ...
 Functions to run each time, see <a href='#sniff'>sniff</a> for more information.